FIRST Scholarship FAQs

 Each FIRST Scholarship has its own unique application process.
 Be sure to carefully read the scholarship description (display this by following the "More details." link).
 If there is a "View application." link, be sure to follow that also.).
 You will find instructions on how to apply within the scholarship description.
 You may need to write an essay and/or send a recommendation letter from a mentor.
 Plan to do this before build season if possible.
 If you have any questions about the application process, contact the Scholarship Provider directly.

 Q: When should I apply for a FIRST Scholarship?

 Each FIRST scholarship has an associated application deadline date, but it may be to your advantage to get your application in before this date.

 Q: Can I apply for more than one FIRST Scholarship?

 Certainly!
 At the time that you need to apply for a scholarship, you may not know which school you will be attending.
 If you are applying to two schools that each offer a FIRST Scholarship, it makes sense to apply for both of those FIRST scholarships.
 Winning a FIRST scholarship may affect your decision of what school you will attend.

 Q: I missed the scholarship application deadline.
 Is there anything I can do?

 That depends upon the school policy and whether they have received enough applicants for their scholarship.
 Contact the school and explain why you missed the application deadline.
-Some schools accept late applications.
+Unfortunately FIRST cannot assit with late applications.

 Q: It’s late in the spring and I know I have missed many of the scholarship deadlines.
 How can I easily see what scholarships are still accepting applications?